-Understanding the big questions in life and how to apply them to the real world—that’s what you can expect from a degree in philosophy from Ball State.
-If you constantly ask the question “Why?” and seek wisdom and truth, this program is an ideal fit for you.
+Ball State's program in philosophy prepares you to ask the big questions in life and apply your answers to the real world.
+If you constantly ask the question “Why?” and love learning, this program is great for you.

-You’ll graduate understanding the major issues of life—including right and wrong, justice, freedom, beauty, knowledge, and truth—and you’ll be well prepared for a variety of career fields.
+You’ll graduate having considered the major issues of life—including right and wrong, justice, gender, freedom, race, knowledge, and truth—and will be well-prepared for a variety of careers.

 What You Will Learn

-Our faculty is a group of well-educated, noted scholars in the field of Religious Studies who constantly develop learning opportunities.
+Our faculty is a group of talented educators and prominent scholars in the field of philosophy who strive to provide innovative opportunities for their students.

 As an undergraduate, you’ll receive individual attention from faculty on coursework and research projects—a huge distinguishing factor for Ball State compared to other universities.

 Our students find a home here at Ball State, built around a close community and shared learning experiences and student activities.
 You can join a student organization dedicated to our fields, join an immersive learning program, help with a community-engagement project, and more.

 In immersive learning projects you get to work directly with groups in the community, helping them address real issues while gaining valuable professional experience.

 - PHIL 400.1 Stance—an undergraduate journal edited by our students, which has received several awards, including one from the American Philosophical Association.

 - PHIL 400.2 Philosophy for High Schools—students teach philosophy to local and regional high school students.